Article

 Winona is one of Minnesota's most scenic river towns, and boasts a charming downtown with lots to see and do

-The Empire Builder has stations in four Mississippi River Trail (MRT) towns in Minnesota, but only the St. Paul and Winona stations offer bike service to passengers.
-We recommend boarding at the St. Paul station and riding the train south to Winona.
+The Empire Builder has stations in four Mississippi River Trail towns in Minnesota, but only the St. Paul and Winona stops offer bike service to passengers.
+We recommend boarding in St. Paul and riding the train south to Winona.
 By starting your ride at the southernmost station, your bike trip back north will be entirely next to the river!

-The morning train to Winona leaves bright and early, departing at 8 a.m. from Union Depot in St. Paul every day.
-Just a short, two-hour journey, you'll arrive in Winona in time for a late breakfast at one of the many cafes and restaurants in town: perfect bike fuel for the Mississippi River's rolling hills.
+The morning train to Winona departs from Union Depot every day.
+Two hours later, you'll arrive in Winona in time for a late breakfast at one of the many cafes and restaurants in town — fuel for the Mississippi River's rolling hills.

 The southern section of Minnesota’s MRT is defined by soaring river bluffs, exhilarating descents and spectacular riverfront scenery.
 There are numerous campsites, B&Bs, hotels and other places to stay along the route, so campers and glampers alike should feel at home.

 Your kids will love this quick-and-easy three-day bike camping trip on the flat and shaded 39-mile Sakatah Singing Hills Trail in southern Minnesota.
-Each day contains just 25-30 miles of riding, with lots of time off the bike to explore in town and relax at the campsite.
+Each day contains just 25-30 miles of riding, with lots of time left to explore and relax at the campsite.

 On day one, drive to Mankato and park at the Lime Valley trailhead just outside of town.
 Enjoy a few idyllic hours on the trail, heading east for 25 miles until you arrive at Sakatah Lake State Park.
-Grab lunch in Waterville, set up your campsite and explore the park until sunset, when your attention is rightfully directed toward perfectly charring a marshmallow over the fire.
+Grab lunch in Waterville, set up your campsite and explore the park until sunset, when your attention is rightfully directed toward toasting marshmallows.

 Start day two with a hearty campfire breakfast, or grab a cold brew and a grilled breakfast sandwich at Cool Wave Coffee.
-If you're lucky, they may also have freshly baked cinnamon and caramel rolls that morning.
-From Sakatah Lake, it’s just a 15-mile ride to downtown Faribault, where you can saunter along charming Central Avenue, tour the world-famous Faribault Woolen Mill Co. and enjoy all manner of rustic things to do.
-When you’re ready to leave, ride the trail back to your campsite for another perfect evening under the southern Minnesota night sky.
+If you're lucky, they may have freshly baked cinnamon and caramel rolls that morning.
+From Sakatah Lake, it’s just a 15-mile ride to downtown Faribault, where you can saunter along charming Central Avenue, and tour the "Yellowstone"-approved Faribault Mill.
+Ride the trail back to your campsite for another perfect evening under the southern Minnesota night sky.

 Superior National Forest bikepacking